Travel advice for Greece

 Overall, February is a pretty good month to visit Greece to explore the likes of ancient sites and museums in crowd-free conditions.

 For those of you who are yearning for a glimmer of spring sunshine, the Greek Islands have your name all over them.
-Just bear in mind this still ain’t sunbathing season!
+Just bear in mind this still isn’t sunbathing season!
 Instead, you’re looking at brisk scenic walks and having ancient sites all but to yourself.
+Here are some of the best things to do in Greece.

 One of the warmest Greek islands to visit in February, Crete comes recommended for offering exhilarating hikes and walks, world-class wine, and true wonders of the ancient world — hello Knossos!
 Put simply, there are plenty of reasons cosmopolitan Crete is one of Greece’s best-loved islands.